 Furthermore, Gustavo Gimeno returns to the Orchestra of the Eighteenth Century, which specializes in historically informed performance practice, to conduct symphonies by Schumann.

 He makes his debut at the Zurich Opera in January 2019, conducting a production of Verdi’s Rigoletto directed by Tatjana Gürbaca.
 He will also conduct this opera in concert performances with the OPL in Luxembourg and Paris.
 Gustavo Gimeno made his debut as an opera conductor in 2015, leading Bellini’s Norma at the Valencia Opera.
 In 2017 he conducted both Verdi’s Simon Boccanegra and Mozart’s Don Giovanni with the OPL at the Grand Théâtre.

-Born in Valencia, Gustavo Gimeno began his international conducting career in 2012, when he was a member of the Royal Concertgebouw Orchestra Amsterdam, as assistant to Mariss Jansons.
-He also gained significant experience as assistant to Bernard Haitink and Claudio Abbado, mentors who actively nurtured his talent and influenced him in many ways.
+A native of Valencia, Gustavo Gimeno began his international conducting career in 2012 – when he was a member of the Royal Concertgebouw Orchestra in Amsterdam – as an assistant to Mariss Jansons.
+He gathered essential experience as an assistant to Bernard Haitink and Claudio Abbado, who mentored him intensely and had a lasting influence on his career in numerous ways.